Mariners making good use of Tacoma for bullpen arms

 MINNEAPOLIS — The curse of the successful long reliever has likely earned Chase De Jong another trip back to Class AAA Tacoma.

-It’s an undeserved, but realistic fate he and several of his teammates have dealt with this season.
+It’s an undeserved but realistic fate he and several teammates have dealt with this season.
 It’s why he was in the big leagues and at Target Field.

-Called up to the Mariners from Class AAA Tacoma on Wednesday to replace Casey Lawrence, who pitched 3 2/3 innings on Tuesday, in the long relief role, De Jong threw four solid shutout innings, allowing just one hit with two walks and two strikeouts in the Mariners’ 6-2 loss to the Twins on Thursday.
+Called up to the Mariners from Class AAA Tacoma on Wednesday to replace Casey Lawrence, who had pitched 32/3 innings on Tuesday in the long-relief role, De Jong threw four solid shutout innings, allowing just one hit with two walks and two strikeouts in the Mariners’ 6-2 loss to the Twins on Thursday.

 “I thought Chase did a great job,” manager Scott Servais said.
 “He comes in and gives us four zeros and saves our bullpen a little bit.
-Those guys in that long relief role have done a great job all year.
-They’ve stepped in and allowed this thing to keep moving forward even when he have a rough day.”
+Those guys in that long-relief role have done a great job all year.
+They’ve stepped in and allowed this thing to keep moving forward, even when he have a rough day.”

 Most Read Stories